 Abu Simbel Egypt Travel Guide

-Egyptian cuisine's deep roots trace back to millennia of cultivation along the Longest river in africa.
+Egyptian cuisine's deep roots trace back to millennia of cultivation along the Nile river.
 It often highlights fresh vegetables, legumes, and various forms of bread.
-Meat, typically chicken, beef, or lamb, appears in dishes but often plays a less central role.
+Meat, typically chicken, beef, or lamb, appears in dishes although usually plays a less central role.
 Hearty, flavorful vegetarian staples are common.

 Dishes are often shared, especially mezzes.
 Eating together fosters conversation.
-Egyptians are hospitable; accepting offers of tea or food is customary and appreciated.
+Egyptians are hospitable; accepting offers of tea or food is customary and esteemed.

 Pork is not commonly consumed due to religious reasons.
 Alcohol is available in licensed tourist establishments (hotels, certain restaurants).
 Beef, lamb, chicken, and fish are the main meats.